diezcami/arctic-fox-theme/_posts/2020-08-29-docker-proxmox.md

 # Installing....
 ```

+### Proxmox GUI Configuration

+Everything inside the VM is now setup.
+Power down the VM and go to Proxmox's web UI.

-Now reboot, and remove the mounted ISO within the proxmox GUI.
+- Select your rancher VM, and in "Hardware" remove the CD/DVD ISO file.
+- In "Options", go and enable "Enable QEMU Guest Agent"

+Now reboot!
 You should now be able to ssh with that ssh key you added in the config.

 ## Install Portainer